jzafrap/VottunERC20API.NET/README.md

   - first version
 - 1.0.5:
   - changed ```initialSupply``` attribute from ```string``` to ```int``` type and other minor changes
+- 1.0.6:
+  - changed uint256 solidity type (initialSuply, value, allowance...) to System.Numeric.Biginteger NET.8 type as ERC20 supply and value are expressed in gwei (256bit integers)

 # TO DO list
 - Extend to other vottun APIS